innovation-cat/DeepLearningBook/README.md

 ## Recommendation

 ## Language Model
+Description:
+> In this task, I download reddit comments from Google’s BigQuery, and use LSTM network to train language model. after 100 epochs end,
+$$	cost = \d-frac{1}{T}*\sum_{i=1}^T log((o_t)_(y_t)) $$

 ## Sentiment Analysis
 Description:
-> In this task, I use Convolutional Neural Network(CNN) to perform sentiment analysis on movie reviews from the Large IMDB dataset: http://ai.stanford.edu/~amaas/data/sentiment/
+> In this task, I use Convolutional Neural Network(CNN) to perform sentiment analysis on movie reviews from the Large IMDB dataset: http://ai.stanford.edu/~amaas/data/sentiment/.
 Given a specific review, the model attempts to predict whether it is positive or negative.
 After 30 epochs end, the model reach a test error of 12%.

 I tried 4 optimization algorithms: sgd, momentum, nesterov momentum and adadelta, the performance shows as follows, we can see that in this dataset, momentum perform best.
 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/performance.png)